Breaching Structure Handbook!

 Here are a few examples:

-When approaching a breach these are the procedures all officers should go by every breach step by step.
+When approaching a breach, these are the procedures all officers should follow every breach step by step.

 All officers should split up into groups if there is more than 1 entrance